jjrom/resto/README.md

         curl http://localhost:5252

-If evertyhing runs fine, it should display
+If evertyhing runs fine, it should display the **STAC root endpoint content** of the service

-        {"status":"success","message":"Hello"}

 ### How do i undeploy the service ?
 Assuming that the application name is "resto" (see deploy "-p" option)